 The march-in of the teams is the central spot in the ceremonies.
-All teams are to be present and in full uniform for the ceremonies.
+All teams are to be present and in full uniform (or coordinated team outfits) for the ceremonies.
 Teams are usually preceded by their provincial flag and/or a banner indicating the province or team name.